noenic/ShareFall/README.md

  - [x] Exchange Clipboards between iOS and Windows <br>
 		 - 💻->📱Files stored in Windows's clipboard can be transfered to iOS devices (Image, Video, PDF, Text, Zip, ect..)<br>
-		 - 📱->💻For now only text and Images can be transfered from iOS devices to Windows computers clipboards
+		 - 📱->💻For now only text and Images can be transfered from iOS devices to Windows computers clipboards other files will be send to the share folder (If anyone knows how to send files to the clipboard let me know)

  - [x] File transfert <br>
 		 - 💻 The Windows computer hosts an HTTP server, you can access the files stored in the **Share** folder by going to the website of the machine with its IP address, Or by storing the file in the clipboard and send it to the iOS device.<br>